daybydata/legal_security_token_offering/README.md

 Image source: https://www.inx.co/securities/digital-securities-trading-platform

-Each of these forms may represented by a Token Standard that, once approved by the SEC, make the creation of legal STOs highly efficient and transparent.
+Each of these forms may represented by a token standard that, once approved by the SEC, make the creation of legal STOs highly efficient and transparent.